Marvinesc3/Ultimate-Tic-Tac-Toe/README.md

 # Features
 - A two-player game where each player will be randomly picked to be player X or player O
+- Singleplayer Functionality - You can play vesus an AI bot
 - Multiplayer functionality
       - Join one of two possible rooms and challenge your friends